Site icon Vern Bender

 11. Mercy was enjoined toward those who had lapsed without compulsion, even though it was recognized that they did not deserve it

-12. those who had left the military but later sought to be restored to their military position were to be excommunicated; depending on the sincerity of their repentance, they could be readmitted to communion earlier
+12. Those who had left the military but later sought to be restored to their military position were to be excommunicated; depending on the sincerity of their repentance, they could be readmitted to communion earlier

 13. those who were fulfilling penance could receive communion if they were dying, but if they got well again, they were to finish their penance